Osoraa/build-n-grow-terraform/README.md

 <!-- Repository for my Terraform configurations -->

-## Deploying a Simple Infrastructure on AWS
+## Deploying a Simple Infrastructure on AWS with Terraform

 | ![SImple AWS Infra](./AWS-Infra.png) |